Context-dependent communication under environmental constraints: Contextual Lewis signalling game

 Let us define a contextual variant of the probabilistic Lewis signalling model.
 There are two agents: sender and receiver.
 The sender perceives one of the alternative states of the world $s \in S$, and emits one of the available signals $\sigma \in \Sigma$ with probability $f(\sigma | s)$.
 The receiver chooses a response $r \in R$, based on the received signal, with probability $g(r | \sigma)$.
 Upon receiving a correct response $r$ for a given state $s$ both agents are rewarded.
 Agent policies are represented through functions $f$ and $g$ and can be modelled, for example, using neural networks.
 Through adaptive learning, agents can reach an equilibrium in which signals are used for functional communication.
 Signals are conventional in the sense that $s$--$\sigma$ and $\sigma$--$r$ mappings are arbitrary but must be consistent.
 We can say that the signalling protocol established in a Lewis signalling game is unambiguous if there is a unique mapping from signals $\sigma$ to states $s$.
 Such a setting and its many varieties have been a kind of general testing ground for investigating various aspects of language emergence.

-Within recent neural models, a game that follows this schema without extending it with contextual elements can be called \textit{reconstruction game}, following \citet{guo2021expressivity}.
-In these works, the receiver's output belongs to the same space as the sender's input, namely, the response belongs to the set of possible world states: $r \in S$ (e.g. \citet{chaabouni_2020, kharitonov2020emergent}).
-In the reconstruction game, the receiver has to reconstruct the target solely based on the received signal -- there are no contextual cues of any kind.
+Let us call a non-contextual variant of this game where the receiver's output belongs to the same space as the sender's input (namely, the response belongs to the set of possible world states, $r \in S$), a \textit{reconstruction game}, following recent usage of the term by \citet{guo2021expressivity}.
+In the reconstruction game, the receiver has to learn to reconstruct the target solely from the signal emitted by the sender, without any contextual cues (e.g. \citet{chaabouni_2020, kharitonov2020emergent}).

 In contrast, in another popular scenario, which we call \textit{discrimination game}~\footnote{\citet{guo2021expressivity} have called this scenario simply \textit{referential game}.
 However, this name has been used across a wide variety of contexts and fields.
-To avoid confusion and capture the essence of those scenarios, we choose the term \textit{discrimination}.} the receiver's task is to identify the target from among the provided set of objects which constitutes the context.
+To avoid confusion and distinguish this setting from reconstruction game more accurately, we choose the term \textit{discrimination}.} the receiver's task is to identify the target from among the provided set of objects which constitutes the context.
 We will use the word \textit{context} in this narrow technical sense.
 The world state is multi-object, that is, if $O$ is the set of all possible objects, the world state consists of the context $C \subset O$ and the target $t \in C$ -- what is communicated is only a part of the world state.

 Within a discrimination game, we can consider a receiver that is not ``aware'' of the context, but is still constrained by it, since only some objects can be selected.
 For such a case, we need to define an auxiliary selection function: